Your choice of email marketing service could have a serious impact on your company’s reputation – not to mention your bottom line.

 HubSpot’s pricing is also a bit confusing, with three different bundles called Starter, Professional, and Enterprise.
 Each bundle has add-on options that may involve an additional cost.
 By comparison, the pricing model for Mailchimp is very straightforward, and more typical of email marketing platforms.

 Mailchimp’s basic paid plan offers nice features for about the price of a movie ticket each month.
-So if HubSpot’s prices are simply out of reach for you, Mailchimp might meet at least your most important needs.
+So if HubSpot’s prices are simply out of reach for you, Mailchimp might meet at least your most important needs with these cheaper plans:

 Ultimately, the Mailchimp vs. HubSpot debate comes down to the fact that Mailchimp is purely an email marketing tool, while HubSpot is a comprehensive online marketing platform.
 Here’s a quick summary of the key differences between these two services: